San Estanislao: Education

 San Estanislao is home to schools ranging from primary- to university-level, both public and private.

 In 1994 a College of Economic Sciences was established in the city as part of the UNA.
 There are more than 10 universities in downtown Santani.

 Transportation

 Travel time between San Estanislao and Asunción (151 km away) was greatly reduced with the inauguration of Route 3 in May 2004.
 Buses leave the terminal to Asuncion every half an hour.

-Night Life

-Santani is a college town, and its many plazas come to life after 9pm when students get out of class.
-Sidewalk cafes serve pizza and beer from 6pm to midnight, and hamburger stands stay open all night.
-It is common for people to cruise the strip slowly on their motorcycles, beer in hand and music blasting.
-There is one karaoke bar called "La Rustica" which turns into a dance club after 12 or 12:30am.
-The bartender/DJ plays everything from cumbia to reggaeton to Brazilian music and reggae.